Non-identical anyonic algebras from compact-field quantum geometry

 where the $z$ index range is cut in half, $z=1,\ldots,Z/2$, when referring to fermions instead of Majoranas.
 This mapping is not unique.
 Any $\mathrm{SO}(Z)$ transformation applied to $\gamma_{z}$ still results in the same the fermionic algebra.

-We are now left with adapting initialization/readout, state preparation, gate operations, and error protection strategies from the previous section to the specific fermion problem present here.
-The fermionic Hamiltonian in Eq.~\eqref{eq_fermion_H} is written in Majorana language as
+In order to get a nonzero coupling between the fermions, i.e., to get to the actual form of Eq.~\eqref{eq_fermion_H}, we again need a nonzero $H_J$.
+Importantly, in order to get to a regular fermionic field, we need to \textit{restrict} $H_J$.
+Namely, we can only allow $H_J$ which conserves the total kinetic charge $N_\text{tot}=\sum_z N_z$, i.e., $[H,N_\text{tot}]=[H_J,N_\text{tot}]=0$.
+This is the case when $\delta A_z$ and $\epsilon_0$ (which, as a reminder, are both periodic in $\phi_z$) depend only on phase differences, $\phi_z-\phi_{z^\prime}$.
+In that case, the only Fourier components in $\epsilon_0$ and $\delta A_z$, see also Eq.~\eqref{equation_epsilon_Fourier}, are the ones where $\sum_z m_z =0$.
+If we now project $H_J$ onto the lowest Landau level $e^{i\phi_z}\rightarrow e^{i\Phi_z}$ (as developed in the previous section), and use above mapping to Majoranas, we arrive at a Hamiltonian of the form

-In fact, Eq.~\eqref{eq_H_Majorana} is more general than Eq.~\eqref{eq_fermion_H}, as it also allows the inclusion of pairing terms, $\sim c^\dagger_z c^\dagger_{z^\prime}$.
+The reason that we only get even terms is due to $N_\text{tot}$ being conserved.
+In the superconducting circuit language, the term $\sim \widetilde{h}^{(2)}$ (regular, bilinear fermion tunneling) corresponds to transporting single Cooper pairs, whereas two-body interactions $\sim\widetilde{h}^{(4)}$ correspond higher order tunneling processes (e.g., Cooper pair co-tunneling, or quartet physics).
+Note further that Eq.~\eqref{eq_H_Majorana} is more general than Eq.~\eqref{eq_fermion_H}, as it also allows the inclusion of pairing, $\sim c^\dagger_z c^\dagger_{z^\prime}$.
 As already foreshadowed, the Majorana Hamiltonian with quartic interactions ($\sim \widetilde{h}^{(4)}$) was recently studied in connection with so-called fracton excitations~\cite{you2019building,pretko2020fracton}.
-If the quartic term dominates and its elements take random values, it falls into the area of the applicability of the SYK model~\cite{rosenhaus2019introduction, sachdev1993gapless, Kitaev_2015}.
-With the here proposed hardware, both Eqs.~\eqref{eq_fermion_H} and~\eqref{eq_H_Majorana} can be implemented on the very same footing.
+If the quartic term dominates and its elements take random values, it falls into the area of the applicability of the SYK model~\cite{sachdev1993gapless, Kitaev_2015}.
+This demonstrates the mapping from a generic compact scalar field to a wide variety of important known problems.